Where Does Matcha Come From? Japan vs Global Origins

 Mie

-Fukuoka and Yame tea region in Japan
+Fukuoka and Yame tea region in Japan with a map overlay

 Fukuoka, Japan